 POS695, Selected Problems in Political Science Research: Research and Writing Seminar Part I, and POS 696 Selected Problems in Political Science Research: Research and Writing Seminar Part II.
 Students intending to pursue the PhD degree are strongly advised to take these courses in the third year of their graduate training.

 Research Tools Requirement

-Prior to the admission to candidacy for the Ph.D. degree, a student must have completed either:
+Prior to the admission to candidacy for the PhD degree, a student must have satisfactorily completed either:

 A quantitative methodology course and a qualitative methodology course, or

-Passing a foreign language exam that is either given by the appropriate foreign language department at the University at Albany or by an established language testing service, as approved by the department.
+A foreign language exam that is either given by the appropriate foreign language department at the University at Albany or by an established language testing service, as approved by the department.